vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 ---

-What next?
-Apart from regular 6.x bug-fix releases, we'll also add a few more features in the 6.x branch.
-Check our updated [roadmap](https://thegraybook.vvvv.org/roadmap/planned.html) for some details.

 We hope this release suits you well and would love to hear your thoughts on it in the comments.